martinring/thesis/src/3-Self-Verification.md

 This results in a transient state where the system is unverified for the time it takes to conduct the proof.
-There are three possible ways to cope with this.
-First, for acceptable risks, the system can just continue operating.
-Second, we can delay the change of the variable and ignore the connected light until correctness has been proven.
+There are three possible ways to cope with this:

+1. For acceptable risks, the system can just continue operating while the verification is running in parallel.
+2. We can delay the change of the variable and ignore the connected light until correctness has been proven.
+This sacrifices function for safety.
-Third, we can stop operation and only continue after the system is proven safe again.
-To avoid any of these situations the verification controller might use statistical observations for the prediction of future variable-states and verify them during idle-time.
+3. We can stop operation and only continue after the system is proven safe again.
+This potentially violates non-functional requirements on timing but safety and function are unaffected.

+None of these situations is desireable and thus the verification controller might use statistical observations for the prediction of future variable-states and proactively verify them during idle-time.
 If any of these states occurs, the system can instantaneously continue operating with guaranteed safety.

 If a proof fails for the resulting configuration, the